-The employer shall provide a MESSA-PAK Insurance plan or cash option to all bargaining unit employees, as described below.
+The employer shall provide a MESSA-PAK Insurance plan or cash option to all bargaining unit employees.
 Part-time employees who select Plans A or B may do so at an additional cost, as described below.

 Full Medical (Plan A) - Available to only ONE spouse if both spouses are KPS employees